ldcas-uc3m/TIW-P3/src/equiposWS/README.md

             ```powershell
             C:\> & <mysql-path>bin\mysql -u root
             ```
         If you have set a password for root on installation (here we'll assume the password is `root`), add the flag `-proot`.
+If your user/password is different from `root:root`, remember to set it up in [`application.properties`](src/main/resources/application.properties) (`spring.datasource.username` & `spring.datasource.password`), and double check the MySQL port in `spring.datasource.url`.
     2. Set the password.
         ```sql
         mysql> ALTER USER 'root'@'localhost' IDENTIFIED BY 'root';